siyuanzhao/key-value-memory-networks/README.md

 | 19   | 0.08             | 0.09              | 0.07                |
 | 20   | 1.00             | 1.00              | 1.00                |
 ##### Single Model
-The model is trained on a single task (1k training examples) at a time with following hyperparameters.
+The model is trained on a single task (1k training examples / weakly supervised) at a time with following hyperparameters.
 - epochs: 200
 - feature_size: 40
 - embedding_size: 30